bdg-ee/csv_to_splunk_kvstore/Readme.md

 #### Viewing the kvstore in Splunk

-To use the KV store, a lookup needs to be defined using it.
+To use the KV Store, a lookup needs to be defined.
 This can be done through the Web UI, or with an entry like the below in  `transforms.conf`:
   ```
   [LOOKUP_NAME]
   external_type = kvstore